plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Plausible like WordPress but unlike Google Analytics is [open source software](https://plausible.io/open-source-website-analytics).
 You can inspect and review our source code to verify that our actions match with our words

 * Plausible, unlike Google Analytics, is not a free as in beer product.
-We don't sell or share your site data to anyone.
+We don't sell or monetize your site data.
 We choose the subscription business model rather than surveillance capitalism and are solely funded by the fees our subscribers pay us

 * There's a 30-day free trial with no credit card required.
 If you find Plausible useful, you can get on a paid subscription.
 The plans start at $9/month or $7.5/month when billed annually and are based on the number of page views your sites have.
 You can see the [pricing here](https://plausible.io/#pricing)